 Finally, there is the issue of a poor IV flow.
 Without a proper flow into the veins, there are serious problems that can arise for patients.
 IV flow rates have to be set accurately according to the medication’s description and each patient’s needs.
 For instance, did you know that pumping fluids too fast can give patients headaches, anxiety and trouble breathing?
 This can even result in compromising the vein by bursting it.

 On the other end of the spectrum, not pushing enough medication fast enough could result in a patient not reacting as expected to a drug.
 The patient may not fall asleep, may remain in pain or suffer other complications.
-If you’re receiving an IV and notice swelling where the catheter is inserted or start to have unusual side effects, it’s a good idea to call for a nurse or to speak up right away.
+If you’re receiving an IV and notice swelling where the c is inserted or start to have unusual side effects, it’s a good idea to call for a nurse or to speak up right away.